 TGbe editor: Please modify this paragraph as following:

 The requirements for including a Basic Multi-Link element in a Beacon frame or in a Probe Response frame are described in 35.3.4 (Discovery of an AP MLD).
 The requirements for including a Basic Multi-Link element (#15007)in an Authentication frame, in a (Re)Association Request frame, or in a (Re)Association Response frame are described in 35.3.5 (ML (re)setup).
+The requirements for including a Basic Multi-Link element in a Link Reconfiguration Request frame or in a Link Reconfiguration Response frame are described in 35.3.6 (ML reconfiguration).

 35.3.3.3 Advertisement of complete or partial per-link information